TIBCOSoftware/justapis-javascript-sdk/README.md

     .catch(function(error) { /* Got an error */ });

-// The queue will continue to build up until resumed APGateway.Queue.resume();
+// The queue will continue to build up until resumed Gateway.Queue.resume();
 ```

 Whenever the queue is resumed it will start sending pending requests
 asynchronously.
 Because the queue can get pretty big while paused, the queue
 will throttle the flow of requests being sent to avoid flooding the server.
-The default throttle time is 300 milliseconds, but you can adjust this by doing `APGateway.Queue.throttleBy(amountInMilliseconds)`.
+The default throttle time is 300 milliseconds, but you can adjust this by doing `Gateway.Queue.throttleBy(amountInMilliseconds)`.

 ### Persisting the Queue